 Amongst those representing the Motor Sports Association was General Secretary Rob Jones, who presented the club with the MSA’s prestigious Centenary Award.
 It was graciously received by possibly our longest-serving active member, Chris Bigwood, and then to round off the ceremonies, club Chairman Allen Harris invited members and guests to raise their glasses in a toast to the next hundred years of the Bristol Motor Cycle & Light Car Club.

 PDF listing of a selection of the cars on display, on and off the track.

 Photo gallery of the Sunday celebrations by Jim Gaisford.

-Many thanks to the other photographers who generously offered their photos of the weekend:
+Many thanks to Ben Allen who generously offered his photos of the weekend.

 More Centenary Celebrations at Dyrham Park… Spirit of the 60s